QuentinRa/blog.quentinra.dev/proj/tests/index.md

 ## Test-driven development (TDD)

+This is quite a famous methodology.
+You will

+* write your tests, before coding
-You will write tests, then code and try to pass one test.
+* then you will write some code to pass **1** test
-Then pass another, ... until all of them passed.
+* then you try to pass **2** etc. until all of them passed

-This may look like something easy, but you need

-* to think about your tests
-* while not having any classes, methods, ... at hand
+This may look like something easy, but you need to think about your tests while not having any classes, methods, ... at hand (because they does not exist yet).

-To do some efficient TDD, you may
+To do an efficient TDD, you may

 1. write some UML, like a class diagram, or use Model-driven (check UML course) to write a good class diagram
-2. write your tests easily since you got the structure
+2. write your tests more easily since you got the structure
-3. just repeat the usual tests
+3. just repeat the usual steps
     1. code a method
     2. run tests, one less fail after each run
-    3. optimize your code
+    3. optimize your code (beware of premature optimization)

-And then you will end speeding your developments because you suffered at the beginning doing some UML.
+And then you will end speeding the development trough you suffered at the beginning doing some UML.

 <hr class="sl">

 ## Behavior-driven development (BDD)

-Usually done before TDD but not a lot of people do know of this one.
+Usually, before a TDD, we do this.
+Not a lot of people do know of this one trough, and no many are using it.
 You can use this extreme-development method to think a bit more about your functions before coding.
+Try explaining each functionality like this

-* ``Given`` an action done by the user
+* <kbd>Given</kbd> an action done by the user
-* ``When`` I do this action
+* <kbd>When</kbd> I did this action
-* ``Then`` I will do this code
+* <kbd>Then</kbd> I will run this code
-* ``And`` ... will happen.
+* <kbd>And</kbd> [...] will happen.

-You do that for all functionalities, normal and error cases and you might find some things that you may have missed.
+You will do that for all of your functionalities, and as always, do not forget to include the error cases.
 You need to think

-* what my function should do?
+* What my function is supposed to do?
-* adding my function will do what we want?
+* Will adding my function, do what we want?
-* what problems adding my function might cause?
+* What problems adding my function might cause?

 <hr class="sr">